-You can enable or disable the following feature service operations from the Feature Access tab of the Service Editor:
+You can enable or disable the following feature service operations from the Capabilities tab of the Services page in ArcGIS Server Manager.
+You must select Feature Access in the capabilities list to access these operations.

 - Create allows editors to add features to the feature service.
 This operation is enabled by default.